KeerthiPatil/VSDSQUADRON_MINI_INTERNSHIP/TASK-2 RISC-V INSTRUCTION FORMAT README.md

 **rd:** specifies destination register that receives result of computation
 Only **imm field** is different from R-format rs2 and funct7 replaced by 12-bit signed immediate, imm[11:0]
 **The upper 12 bits of I-type is an immediate number.
 The opcode is different from other instruction formats because the corresponding specific operations are different, and other parts are very similar to R-type.**
+**immediate (12)**: 12 bit number
+– All computations done in words, so 12-bit immediate must be extended to 32 bits
+– always sign-extended to 32-bits before use in an arithmetic operation
+Can represent 2^12 different immediates
+– imm[11:0] can hold values in range [-2^11 , +2^11]